Modernize mobile apps while the roadmap keeps moving

 Most production mobile apps do not get a clean rewrite window.

-The approach I prefer is incremental and a little stubborn:
+The approach I use is incremental:

-This keeps modernization attached to delivery instead of competing with it.
+This keeps modernization attached to delivery.

 There is a tradeoff.
 Incremental migration means the codebase will hold two patterns for a while.
 UIKit and SwiftUI may coexist.
 XML layouts and Jetpack Compose may coexist.
 Java and Kotlin may coexist longer than anyone likes.